 Then Ronnie saw something moving in the water.
 It wasn't shaped like a sea lion, or a dolphin, or anything else that usually swam to the surface here.
 It was big and ungainly.
 It almost looked like...

 When she blinked and it was gone.
-She must be seeing things.
-For a moment she thought she'd seen something like a man in a wetsuit, but no one would be swimming in the filthy, freezing, pitch black water at this time of night.
+I must be seeing things, she thought.
+For a moment she thought she'd seen something like a man in a wetsuit, but no one would be swimming in the freezing, pitch black water at this time of night.

 "Something special, to help you, ah, relieve stress."